Free shipping on all U.S. orders

 What Is NAD?

-NAD (no plus) stands for nicotinamide adenine dinucleotide, and it's a coenzyme that exists in all our cells.
+NAD stands for nicotinamide adenine dinucleotide, and it's a coenzyme that exists in all our cells.

-NAD exists in two forms: NAD+ and NADH, which is the main topic of this article.
+NAD exists in two forms: NAD+ and NADH.
 And together, NAD+ and NADH are called a "redox couple."
 Its two molecule forms NAD+ and NADH acts as a helper in many important enzymatic reactions in the body, which can include:

 • Energy production: converting food into ATP